IDarkgenesis/idarkgenesis.github.io/_posts/2025-12-03-delegates-event-dispatchers.md

 categories: [Projects, Sobrassada Engine]
 ---

-This task focused on creating a system to store engine class functions without requiring a direct reference to the class.
+This task focused on creating a system to **store** engine **class functions without** requiring a **direct reference** to the class.
 The goal was to be able to store multiple function calls and dispatch them when needed.

 To accomplish this, we implemented the `Delegate` class, which utilizes C++ templates and the `functional` library.
-One of the key use cases where this approach proved valuable was in handling the on-collision events of the collider components, allowing for flexible and decoupled event handling.
+One of the key use cases where this approach proved valuable was in handling the **on-collision events** of the **collider components**, allowing for flexible and decoupled event handling.

 Delegate class:
 ```cpp